Piotr1215/go-sample-azure-storage/README.md

----
-page_type: sample
-languages:
-- go
-products:
-- azure
-description: "This repository contains a simple sample project to help you getting started with Azure storage using Go as the development language."
-urlFragment: storage-blobs-go-quickstart
----

 # Transfer objects to and from Azure Blob storage using Go

 This repository contains a simple sample project to help you getting started with Azure storage using Go as the development language.